Typescript nullable type with examples

 printName(); // valid

-To allow null and undefined and optional parameters, We can pass union with optional parameters.
+To accommodate null, undefined, and optional parameters, we can combine union with optional parameters.

 function printName(name?: string | null) {